openshift/training/beta-4-setup.md

 If you think about one of the important things that OpenShift needs to do, it's to be able to deploy newer versions of user applications into Docker containers quickly.
-But an "application" is really two pieces -- the starting image (the STI builder) and the application code.
+But an "application" is really two pieces -- the starting image (the S2I builder) and the application code.
 While it's "obvious" that we need to update the deployed Docker containers when application code changes, it may not have been so obvious that we also need to update the deployed container if the **builder** image changes.